perone/odbrasil/docs/index.rst

 `Pandas <http://pandas.pydata.org>`_ and do not have an unified and organized API, most of them are just *scripts* created in a hurry on Hackatons and do not have any documentation.

-The API we're working on is a simple and
+The API we're working on is simple and easy-to-use, intended not only for programmers but also for statisticians that doesn't have a strong background development.

 We **really need** the community support in order to cover a great part of the API available for the government open data, if you want to help, join us on Github.

 I have chosen the Pandas because it is becoming the *lingua franca* of the Python data analysis toolkits and because it is integrated with `matplotlib <http://matplotlib.sourceforge.net/>`_ and `scipy/numpy <http://docs.scipy.org/doc/>`_ ecosystem.

 Here is an example of what the API can do: